-The proposal also protects the headwaters of the Rogue, Umpqua, Klamath, Willamette and Little Deschutes Rivers.
+The proposal also protects the headwaters of the Rogue, Umpqua, Klamath, Willamette, Little Deschutes Rivers, and Spring rivers.
 Their protection will continue to provide cold, clear water for Southern Oregon’s struggling native fisheries and the communities that depend on those rivers for drinking water and recreational use.
 Click here for a map showing the headwater drainages within the proposal.

 Please follow the following links to learn more about how we all will benefit from creating the Crater Lake Wilderness.

 For more information, to volunteer, or support our campaign with your donation, don’t hesitate to get in touch with Robbin Schindele, Umpqua Watersheds’ Crater Lake Wilderness Campaign Coordinator, at Robbin@umpquawatersheds.org.

 You can also get more information on the Crater Lake Wilderness Proposal on Oregon Wild’s website: Crater Lake Wilderness Proposal